 We’ve adapted several models, considering the relationship between Stages of Change, Stages of Alignment, and Stages of Technology Transfer, to create the Danya Institute’s Change Matrix.
 This allows us to select the most appropriate technology transfer activity to match the need of the client, based on their stage of change.
 With these tools, we will provide training, technical assistance (TA), community engagement, product development, and event management services to our stakeholders.

-- Learn more about the ATTC Technology Transfer model
+- Learn more about the Technology Transfer model at: ATTC, MHTTC

 - Journal of Substance Abuse Treatment article: Research to practice in addiction treatment: Key terms and a field-driven model of technology transfer